CassieLuoli/mockserver/README.md

 # mockserver

+**This a demo of mock server built with https://github.com/dreamhead/moco**

-A standlone mockserver with some basic demo api already built-in. ** This a demo of mock server built with https://github.com/dreamhead/moco **
+A standlone mockserver with some basic demo api already built-in.

 ## How to run the mock server